An e-collar should prevent a pet from reaching and disturbing the eye. Photo courtesy of Nanette Walker Smith

 The key factor to bear in mind is that our pets have no ability to understand and comply with restrictions such as you would receive from your physician.
 They cannot abstractly anticipate that certain activity might disrupt their recovery or cause major complications, and they do NOT have any innate sense of how much activity is acceptable.
 With modern surgical techniques and contemporary strategies for pain control, most dogs and cats will be willing and able to do much more than is in their best interest well before they should.
 Therefore, since you are in charge (not to mention the one paying the bills for their surgery!) you are obliged to out-think your pet, anticipate all the ways he might enter into inappropriate activity, and establish safeguards to prevent any.

 To prevent infection, surgical incisions need to remain dry.
-If the incision becomes dirty, gently clean it with saline solution, such as contact lens solution.
+If the incision becomes dirty, gently clean it with saline solution, such as a contact lens solution.
 Otherwise, leave it alone.
 Keep checking the incision frequently until it is completely healed.
 Check for swelling, oozing, pus, redness, heat, bad odor, loose or missing staples or stitches, or cuts.
 Excessive licking can irritate an incision and cause infection or drainage.
 A normal amount of drainage is none to just a few drops.

 The incision may be slightly puckered when your pet comes home, but it should continue to improve to normal smooth skin as it heals.
 If it does not, a recheck with your veterinarian is a good idea.